-The Trump Administration has followed its predecessors in trying to disrupt the Iran-Hezbollah relationship, although without evident success.
-The United States has not acted against Hezbollah militarily, but it has publicly supported Israeli air strikes in Syria that are intended, at least in part, to disrupt Iranian weapons supplies to Hezbollah.
+The Trump Administration has followed its predecessors in trying to disrupt the Iran-Hezbollah relationship, although without substantial evident results.
+The United States has not acted against Hezbollah militarily, but it has supported Israeli air strikes in Syria that are intended, at least in part, to disrupt Iranian weapons supplies to Hezbollah.
 In January 2015, apparently in response to one of these air strikes, Hezbollah attacked an Israeli military convoy near the Lebanon-Israel-Syria tri-border area, killing two Israeli soldiers, but the incident did not result in an escalation.
 The United States has imposed sanctions on Iranian entities involved in supplying Hezbollah as well as on Hezbollah and its related entities, although without apparent effect in light of the fact that such entities do not generally operate in the international financial or commercial system.
-Congress is considering additional legislation, including H.R.
-3329 and S. 1595, what would seek to sever Hezbollah's access to the global financial system, although the effect of such sanctions might be minimal insofar as major international banks already shun Hezbollah.
+Congress recently enacted legislation (S. 1595, P.L.
+115-272) that expands the authority to sanction foreign banks that transaction business with Hezbollah, its affiliates, and partners.
+Successive Administrations have also sought to provide U.S. military gear and other assistance to the Lebanese army, to build it up as a counterweight to Hezbollah.
+It is not clear that such efforts have accomplished the stated objectives, however.